philipliucodes/binary-template-matching/README.md

+WILL REMOVE THIS LATER. using this command to perform mouse tracking on a video: python src/mouse_tracker.py data/videos/Web47_run1.mkv data/images/templates_lite/ --interval 0.02

 # Binary Template Matching

 Binary Template Matching is a Python-based approach that utilizes **binarization** to transform input and template images, followed by direct pixel matching for efficient and accurate template detection.